garfix/nli-go/doc/remarks.md

     =>
     E23: blue-pyramid

 Solution: if a reference refers to a single entity from a referent group, keep the reference variable unchanged, but bind it single referent's value.

+===

+I now have the following problem:

+    Does the small red block support the green pyramid?
+    Yes
+    Put the littlest pyramid on top of it
+    OK

+... puts the littlest pyramid on top of the green pyramid (itself!)

+Why does "it" not refer to "the green pyramid"?

+- A the preferred referent is the subject
+- B the object of "put_on" is a steady surface (which pyramids are not)
+- C "put_on" should have a constraint that one cannot put something on top of itself

+B is sufficient in this case but not in other cases

 ## 2022-05-06